 - Goes well with other vegetables like stir fry blend and mushrooms

-- A great dish for using up leftover vegetables and leftover meat or chicken
+- Great dish for using up leftover vegetables and leftover meat or chicken

-- Sesame oil – The best oil that goes well with this dish.
+- Sesame oil: The best oil that goes well with this dish.
 Imparts a nutty and earthy flavor.
-But other cooking oils will do, too, if you don’t have sesame oil.
+But other cooking oils will work, too, if you don’t have sesame oil.